 Bailey Asberry, Deputy Title IX Coordinator for Case Management

 Title IX Senior Officials:

 These staff members are trained to help you decide on a next step.
 These on-campus reporting options are not exclusive of other reporting options (such as reporting to the police).
 Should you decide to pursue criminal action for incidents of alleged sexual misconduct, the College will fully support and assist you in making a report to law enforcement agencies.

 Any individual may make an anonymous report concerning an allegation of sexual harassment, sexual violence, sexual assault, intimate partner violence, domestic violence, dating violence, or stalking.
 An individual may report the incident without disclosing his/her/hir name, identifying the Respondent, or requesting any action.
 Depending on the level of information available about the incident or the individuals involved, anonymous reporting may impact the College’s ability to respond or pursue appropriate action.

 Anonymous reports may be made by telephone at 855-667-1753 or online at EthicsPoint.

 All reports of Prohibited Conduct under the policy will go to the Title IX Coordinator and Deputy Title IX Coordinator for Case Management for review.
-EthicsPoint is a service that allows anyone to report suspected misconduct or other issues with complete anonymity or confidentiality.
+EthicsPoint is a service that allows anyone to report suspected misconduct (of any nature) with complete anonymity or confidentiality.
 This service allows the person making the report and college administrators to confer about additional details, while the reporting party's identity remains anonymous and unknown to the college.

 EthicsPoint utilizes its own secure servers, outside of the College network, as well as their own call center.
 While the reports will be forwarded to College administrators for appropriate review and action, the source of all reports submitted to EthicsPoint will remain confidential and will not be shared with College administrators without your permission.